Stock market today: Asian shares advance after inflation data drives a rally on Wall Street

 When Treasury yields are climbing and bonds are paying more in interest, that cranks up pressure on stock prices by luring investors away from stocks and into bonds.
 To make up for it, stock prices typically either have to fall or corporate profits have to rise more strongly.

-In other dealings early Thursday, benchmark U.S. crude added 15 cents to $78.86 a barrel.
-Brent crude, the international standard, jumped was up 15 cents at $82.18 a barrel.
+In other dealings early Thursday, benchmark U.S. crude added 5 cents to $78.76 a barrel.
+Brent crude, the international standard, was up 1 cent at $82.04 a barrel.